JayshivPatel/FastRecurrenceArrays/README.md

 └ @ FastRecurrenceArrays ~/.julia/packages/FastRecurrenceArrays/y4Dpk/src/forward.jl:137
   0.004941 seconds (3.46 k allocations: 15.333 MiB)

-# Additionally, a cluster of computers running Julia can be used to compute these in a distributed manner
+# Additionally, a cluster of computers running Julia can be used to compute these in a distributed manner.
+# As an example, we use Docker containers on the localhost, connecting to them via ssh.

 julia> using Distributed